jaksam1074/jaksam-scripts-documentation/jaksam-inventory/hooks.md

 - Prevent players from moving police weapons into their personal inventory
 - Allow only one backpack per player inventory
 - Crafting items by dragging a specific item over another item (for example dragging bread on meat can make a sandwich)
+- Block item usage when player is handcuffed or in specific zones
+- Track item usage statistics and achievements
+- Prevent using certain items while in vehicles

 ## API Functions